NuttaneeKnight/ServiceNow/restIntegration.md

 - Add the key role in the related list in the bottom > rest_service
 - Look through Thunder Client for references for the 201
 - INC0010018

+# REST CALLS FROM ServiceNow(send)
+- How to send data within servicenow